 Lincoln College's Master of Science in Organizational Leadership degree is designed to evaluate and analyze the complex understandings of both "leadership" and "organization," strategic decision making, leading change in an organization, motivating employees, and advancing culture within an organization.
 Students develop the skills associated with these themes and cultivate interpersonal skills central to effective leadership across a range of organizations and disciplines.
-The curriculum culminates in an action research thesis with implementable recommendations in a realistic organizational setting.
+The curriculum culminates in an action research thesis with implementable recommendations in a realistic organizational setting or a master's comprehensive examination that challenges students to reflect through synthesis, integration of knowledge, skills, and experiences across significant topics covered in the program.